Bayesian Search for Robust Optima: Bayesian Search for a Robust Optimum

-In standard Bayesian optimisation the best-so-far location $\bestx$ and function value $f(\bestx)$ are simply available because $f$ has been evaluated at $\bestx$ and deciding on the best-so-far location is merely a matter of inspecting the evaluated locations.
-However, in this robust scheme the improvement for a particular realisation $f_j$ calculating the improvement \eqref{eq:ss-full-improvement} requires a procedure to search for the quality of the best sweet spot: $\max_{\bestx \in \nbhd(X_N)}Q(S(\bestx))$ so that candidate sweet spots can be compared with it.
-Since the evaluation of $Q(S(\bx))$ requires evaluating the modelled $f$ at many locations covering $S(\bx)$, this optimisation in turn requires evaluating the modelled $f$ over all locations that might be covered by the sweet spot, that is over the extended neighbourhood of $X_N$:
+In standard Bayesian optimisation the best-so-far location $\bestx$ and its function value $f(\bestx)$ are simply available because $f$ has been evaluated at all $\bx \in X_N$, so deciding on the current $\bestx$ is merely a matter of comparing the evaluated locations and then selecting the best one.
+However, in this robust scheme the improvement for a particular realisation $f_m$ requires a procedure to search for the quality of the best robust region: $\max_{\bestx \in \nbhd(X_N)}Q(\robustset(\bestx))$ so that candidate robust centres can be compared with it.
+Since the evaluation of $Q(\robustset(\bx))$ requires evaluating the modelled $f$ at a set of locations covering $\robustset(\bx)$, this optimisation in turn requires evaluating the modelled $f$ over all locations that might be covered by the robust region, that is over the extended neighbourhood of $X_N$:

-The extended neighbourhood is illustrated in Figure \ref{fig:neighourhood}.
+The extended neighbourhood is illustrated in Figure \ref{fig:neighbourhood}.

-To avoid this potentially expensive optimisation for every draw of a realisation of $f$, we instead identify the best sweet spot as:
+To avoid this potentially expensive optimisation for every draw of a realisation of $f$, we instead identify the best robust region as:

 where $\hat{Q}$ is evaluated from the mean of the modelled $f$: